Warbo/chriswarbo-net/projects/activecode/index.md

 </div>

+On its own, PanHandle is pretty useless.
+The Pandoc JSON format is just a program-specific, non-standard, rather ugly intermediate format; not something we should be writing our documents in.
+Besides which, if we want to embed something like a table in our documents, we should just go ahead and put the damned thing where it's supposed to be; rather than encoding it into Pandoc JSON, sticking it in a code block, then using PanHandle to unwrap it and decode it again!

+The point of PanHandle isn't to unwrap *hard-coded* strings of JSON, like the table example above; it's to unwrap *procedurally generated* JSON, i.e. the output of PanPipe.
+PanPipe is specifically designed to *only* manipulate the contents of code blocks: it *cannot* interfere with the rest of the document.
+This is a useful restriction, since we may be calling out to arbitrary commands.
+By using PanHandle, we have a single, simple, predictable and opt-in way to splice generated content into our documents.

 ## Examples ##

 Some non-toy examples of this system in action:

 ### [This Site](/) ###

 [This whole site](/) is static HTML generated from Markdown with these tools.
 Not every page takes advantage of these capabilities, but it's nice to know they're available when I need them.
 You may like to browse [this page's source][this] to see how the example output is derived straight from the examples themselves (note that this requires meta-programming, which complicates things a little).

 ### Fibonacci Post ###

 I wrote PanPipe and PanHandle after trying and failing to integrate Babel into my site's build process.
 My [Fibonacci Sequence in PHP][fib] post was an experiment with Babel, so porting that post over to Pandoc was the motivating use-case for these scripts.
-Thankfully the port was a success, and that post is now managed by Make like the rest of the site.
+Thankfully the port was a success, and that post is now rendered by Pandoc like the rest of the site.

 If you compare it to [the source][fibsource] you'll see a few of the required features which influenced my thinking:

  - A temporary directory for downloading dependencies
  - Rendering, executing, or rendering *and* executing code snippets